William-Mahnke/M132A-Optimization/README.md

 A collection of files from my work in M132A - Optimization: Theory and Applications

 File Details:
-* HW2_code.ipynb - HW5_code.ipynb: notebooks of work on homework assignments. work includes computations for multiple optimization methods and analysis of those methods
+* homework
-  * HW2: minimizing one-dimensional functions using both golden and fibonacci search, minimizing a multidimensional function using golden search
+  * HW2_code.ipynb: minimizing one-dimensional functions using both golden and fibonacci search, minimizing a multidimensional function using golden search
-  * HW3: minimizing a multidimensional function using gradient descent
+  * HW3_code.ipynb: minimizing a multidimensional function using gradient descent
-  * HW4: zero finding for a one-dimensional function, computing conditions of matrices before and after normalization, performing SVD on data and optimizing machine learning for distinguishing digits
+  * HW4_code.ipynb: zero finding for a one-dimensional function, computing conditions of matrices before and after normalization, performing SVD on data and optimizing machine learning for distinguishing digits
-  * HW5: minimizing multidimensional function using Newton's method and a fixed-step gradient descent, rank approximation of images
+  * HW5_code.ipynb: minimizing multidimensional function using Newton's method and a fixed-step gradient descent, rank approximation of images
+* libs
   * functions.py: helper functions used for various assignments
   * reading_matlab_file.py: helper file created by the professor for reading matlab files into a python environment. all work for the class was done in python, but the textbook we used was based on matlab
-* T2.mat, T7.mat, X2.mat, X7.mat, Te28.mat, Lte28.mat, building256.mat: matlab files used across homework assignments
+* data
+  * T2.mat
+  * T7.mat
+  * X2.mat
+  * X7.mat
+  * Te28.mat
+  * Lte28.mat
+  * building256.mat
 * Final Project: deliverable for our final project, created and optimized a physics-informed which solves the heat equation
   * data.py: samples points from a square of side length two centered around the origin. sampling is split into the interior, boundary, and initial settings. includes a plot for the distribution of sampled points
   * loss.py: creates and computes the residual loss (mean squared error) function for the network